raspberrypilearning/modern-art/en/step_3.md

 Ooops, the cursor starts as an arrow and draws when it moves!

 --- task ---
-Set the turtle shape before you begin.
+To fix this:
-Put the pen up at the beginning and down at the end so that the turtle doesn’t draw while it’s moving.
++ Put the pen up at the beginning and down at the end so that the turtle doesn’t draw while it’s moving.
++ Set the turtle shape before you begin moving or selecting colours.

 --- code ---
 ---